01 of 06

 Make an Adorable Cross Stitch Bookmark!

 Are books your life?
-Do you dive in to a new adventure every time you turn the page?
-Why not cross stitch a bookmark to save your place when you just have to put that book down.
+Do you dive into a new adventure every time you turn the page?
+Why not cross stitch a bookmark to save your place for when you just have to put that book down.
 This is a quick and easy tutorial that is perfect for teaching someone how to cross stitch.

 For this project you will need:

 - Aida fabric (the sample above uses 16-ct)